Joilene has been gardening and preserving food of all kinds for many years, and she thrives on the creativity involved in these processes.

-You're not supposed to dry winter squash, nor pumpkins.
+You're not supposed to dry winter squash, or pumpkins.
 Why?
 I don't know yet, but I suppose it has something to do with bacteria which may spoil the squash and hurt you.
 Freezing is an alright answer, but bags of puree take up so much space.
 So my answer is canning.

-Which Kinds of Squashes Are Eligible For Canning?
+Which Kinds of Squashes Are Eligible for Canning?

 Almost any squash can be canned.
 However, all squashes are low-acid foods, so must be processed using a pressure canner or pressure cooker.
 Even summer squash varieties can be canned, and very large or overly mature summer squashes should be processed just like winter squashes.

-A Note On Preparing Squashes For Baking
+A Note on Preparing Squashes for Baking

-Large squashes must be cut apart before stewing or roasting, due to their size.
+Large squashes must be cut apart before stewing or roasting due to their size.
 Smaller ones may be roasted whole.
 Place only a small amount of water in the bottom of the roaster or pot, as the squashes will give off their own liquid.

 If you have many squashes to bake, change the water every batch or two, especially with pumpkins, which seem to do a good job of cleaning water lime and other residues from the bottoms of pans.
-I had a batch of pumpkin nearly ruined when they helped bake some hard-water residue off the bottom of an ancient roaster which was not coated with enamel.
+I had a batch of pumpkin nearly ruined when they helped bake some hard-water residue off the bottom of an ancient roaster that was not coated with enamel.
 The murky water infiltrated the pumpkin flesh, giving it a metallic tang and making it almost inedible.
 I labeled this batch for the German Shepherd dog, who seems to enjoy pumpkin, and ate it mixed with meats and other veggies.

 Equipment Needed for Canning Winter Squashes